Self-defense pepper spray. We discuss When, Why, and How to use it.

 Self-defense Pepper Spray: When to Use It

 Tear gases are for personal self-defense only to fight off an attacker.
-It is not to be used offensively to protect property or on someone you merely dislike.
-When used by surprise, pepper spray is an excellent distraction, allowing you time to get away.
+It is not to be used offensively to protect the property or on someone you merely dislike.
+When used by surprise, pepper spray is an excellent distraction, allowing you time to getaway.

 Contrary to media advertising, pepper spray does not guarantee stopping-power or cause paralysis.
 An assailant can still grab you, punch you, stab you, or shoot you and will definitely be angrier after being sprayed.
 Also, tear gas may not be as effective on the insane, drug addicts, intoxicated, or hysterical persons.